tmccalla777/RBTminiproject--Fall-2019/viCommands.md

 "mv -i oldSubDirectory/currentFile newSubDirectory"
 If we would like to give the moved file a new name, we would do the following:
 "mv -i oldSubDirectory/currentFile newSubDirectory/newFile"

+6. RM

+7. History
+The history command will return the command history since logging into the command line.
+It is generally used to retrace one's steps and see which commands were used line by line.
+It is very easy to use this command, since all you need to do is type history as shown below:
+"history"